 Helen Toner is Director of Strategy at Georgetown’s Center for Security and Emerging Technology (CSET).
 She previously worked as a Senior Research Analyst at the Open Philanthropy Project, where she advised policymakers and grantmakers on AI policy and strategy.
-Between working at Open Philanthropy and joining CSET, Helen lived in Beijing for nine months, studying the Chinese AI ecosystem as a Research Affiliate of Oxford University’s Center for the Governance of AI.
+Between working at Open Philanthropy and joining CSET, Helen lived in Beijing, studying the Chinese AI ecosystem as a Research Affiliate of Oxford University’s Center for the Governance of AI.
 Helen has written for Foreign Affairs and other outlets on the national security implications of AI and machine learning for China and the United States, as well as testifying before the U.S.-China Economic and Security Review Commission.
 Helen holds a BSc in Chemical Engineering and a Diploma in Languages from the University of Melbourne.

 Why robustness is key to deploying AIJune 2020

 "When it comes to high-stakes settings," write Jacob Steinhardt and CSET's Helen Toner, "machine learning is a risky choice."
 Their piece in Brookings TechStream offers rules of thumb for assessing risk of failure in ML.